 The Recursive Universe

-We do not meet reality first as equations, particles, or systems.
-We meet it as a life: grief that changes the shape of a day, courage that appears before certainty, love that makes one person matter beyond calculation, and the strange fact that anything is felt at all.
+It begins with the fact that experience is real to the one having it.
+Before there is jargon or theory, there is grief that changes the shape of a day, courage that appears before certainty, love that makes one person matter beyond calculation, and the strange question of why anything is felt at all.

 The question at the centre